-Ranking Definition Correction Time Period A regulation or requirement is not met, but results in no direct threat to the public and/or the environment and does not adversely affect oil and gas operations.
+Ranking Definition Correction Time Period Minor Non-compliance with regulations or requirements that poses little or no risk to public and/or the environment and does not adversely affect oil and gas operations.
 There is a 30-day action timeline to rectify the situation.
-A site with a minor deficiency outstanding at the conclusion of this 30-day period is deemed to be in non-compliance. Σ Pipeline signage missing, defaced, or incorrect information displayed Garbage and debris not stored in a reasonable manner at an oil and gas facility Metre calibrations not completed at an oil and gas facility Major A regulation or requirement is not met, having the potential to cause an adverse impact to the public and/or the environment.
-There is a 2 week action timeline to rectify the situation.
-A site with a major deficiency outstanding at the conclusion of this 2 week period is deemed to be in non-compliance. Ÿ Fluid leaking or improperly disposed of Out of date Emergency Response Plan Activities not in accordance with approval or licence conditions Serious A regulation or requirement is not met, causing or having the potential to cause a significant impact to the public and/or the environment.
+A site with a minor deficiency outstanding at the conclusion of this 30-day period is deemed to be in non-compliance.
+Major Non-compliance with regulations or requirements that has the potential to impact public safety and/or the environment.
+There is a two week action timeline to rectify the situation.
+A site with a major deficiency outstanding at the conclusion of this two week period is deemed to be in non-compliance.
+Serious Non-compliance with regulations or requirements that poses major risk to public safety and/or the environment.
 There is a 24-hour action timeline to rectify the situation.
 A site with a serious deficiency outstanding at the conclusion of this 24-hour period is deemed to be in non-compliance.
-Ser Equipment located at an insufficient distance from an operating well Conducting an activity without an approval where an approval is required Hydrogen sulphide detected on lease and right of way